DataDog/dd-trace-dotnet/README.md

 ### Manual Instrumentation

+#### Introduction

+Before instrumenting your application, please have a look at the [Datadog APM Terminology](https://docs.datadoghq.com/tracing/terminology/) to get familiar with the core concepts of Datadog APM.

 #### Setup

 In order to instrument you code you need to add the `Datadog.Tracer` NuGet package to your project.